MellyFinnese/AI-BOM-Inspector/README.md

 ## What it does
 - Parse dependency manifests across Python (`requirements.txt`, `pyproject.toml`), JavaScript (`package.json` / `package-lock.json`), Go (`go.mod`), and Java (`pom.xml`)
 - Ingest existing SBOMs (`--sbom-file`) and export CycloneDX or SPDX alongside AI-BOM extensions
-- Gather AI model metadata from JSON or explicit Hugging Face IDs (bring your own JSON or HF IDs; no automatic pipeline discovery)
+- Gather AI model metadata from JSON or explicit Hugging Face IDs and auto-discover model references (OpenAI/Anthropic calls, `from_pretrained` loads, pipeline configs) directly from your repo
 - Apply heuristics for pins, stale models, license posture (permissive vs copyleft vs proprietary vs unknown), and optional CVE lookups via OSV
 - Emit JSON, Markdown, HTML, CycloneDX, or SPDX reports with risk breakdowns driven by explainable heuristics; the optional AI-summary hook is disabled by default and ready for teams to wire up their own LLM if they choose
 - Optionally pull firmware research context from [Shadow-UEFI-Intel](https://github.com/MellyFinnese/Shadow-UEFI-Intel) when `--online --enable-shadow-uefi-intel` is used